solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 ### Close Mint with Close Authority

-To close a mint with the `close mint` extension, all that is needed is to call the `closeAccount` function.
+To close a mint with the `close mint` extension, all you need to do is call the `closeAccount` function.

 Remember, that to close the mint account, the total supply has to be 0.
-So if any tokens exist, they have to be burned first.
+So if any tokens exist, they need to be burned first.
 You can do this with the `burn` function.

 <Callout type="note">The `closeAccount` function applies to both mints and token